fejesa/quarkus-ai-functions/README.md

 ## Challenges with System Prompts and Tool Use
 Writing a system prompt for this context turned out to be really challenging.
 Even small changes — like using similar words or synonyms — could confuse the model.
 From a programmer’s perspective, this business use case seems simple.
 But when you delegate the interpretation and execution of business logic to an LLM, things are not that straightforward.

 One prompt might be executed correctly by one model, but another model could completely misinterpret it.
-In fact, I found that **clear, explicit instructions for the model are even more important than writing a requirements specification for a developer**.
+In fact, I found that **clear, explicit instructions for the model are even more important than writing a very detailed requirements specification for a developer**.

 And here’s the tricky part: any change in the prompt needs to be documented and tested carefully.
 Sometimes I only wanted to polish the prompt to improve the output quality, but the result ended up being the exact opposite!